-Figure 10 summarizes the study analyses that have been made, the results of which will be discussed in this paper.
-Inviscid analyses were made with and without the base separation model for all subsonic through low supersonic Mach numbers, for all of the body geometries.
-The bodies with base separation extensions were also analyzed at a the near sonic Mach numbers with a coupled boundary layer both in free air and also with the porous wind tunnel walls represented with a uniform porosity of 0.05.
-The figure also shows the analysis Mach numbers for which nose shock detachment occurs for each of the models
+Table 3 summarize the study analyses that have been made, the results of which will be discussed in this paper.
+Inviscid analyses were made with and without the base separation model for all subsonic through low-supersonic Mach numbers, for all of the body geometries.
+The bodies with base separation extensions were also analyzed at the near-sonic Mach numbers with a coupled boundary layer both in free air and also with the porous wind-tunnel walls represented with a uniform porosity of 0.05.
+Figure 10 also shows the analysis Mach numbers for which nose shock detachment is estimated to occur for each of the models based on the bodies' nose angles and the corresponding equivalent cone shock detachment conditions.